 According to the Bureau of Labor Statistics, instructional coordinators average $63,750.
 Salary.com reports that curriculum specialists earn around $71,232 per year.
 Education specialists earn the lowest average income with a reported salary of $58,000.

 Going to graduate school can be intimidating.
-For educators, it’s difficult to go from being the teacher to being the student.
+For educators, it’s difficult to go from being the teacher to be the student.
 If you have a dream to work in curriculum development, it could be worth it to return to school to earn your Master’s in Curriculum and Instruction.